nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/input_device/README.rst

       :scale: 50 %
       :alt: Fast Pair not discoverable advertising Android notification

-   If you use the debug Model ID (for example, the default is *NCS Fast Pair demo*) and the device is in the show UI indication advertising mode, a notification similar to the following one appears:
+   If you use the debug Model ID (for example, the default is *NCS input device*) and the device is in the show UI indication advertising mode, a notification similar to the following one appears:

    .. figure:: /images/bt_fast_pair_not_discoverable_notification_debug.png
       :scale: 50 %